DesperatePeter/starsector-advanced-weapon-control/README.md

 - "/" - Reset all modes back to default for current ship
 - "*" - Manually load firing modes for all deployed ships
 - "-" - Cycle suffix for the last group you cycled modes for
+- "+" - Cycle loadouts for **all** ships
 - "J" - Open the Gunnery Control GUI (only campaign mode)

-Technical Note: Any key that represents the numbers 1 to 7 and isn't used by the base game will work.
+Technical Note: For NUMPAD 1-7, any key that represents the numbers 1 to 7 and isn't used by the base game will work.
 So, if you rebind your weapon group keys (to e.g. F1-F7), you should be able to use the normal number keys.
 If you bind the numpad numbers as secondary weapon group keys, this mod won't work at all.
 If this becomes an issue for you, please let me know, and I will try to implement a solution.